JMcKenna01/Joe-Mckenna-Portfolio-Page/README.md

 ## Description

-This is my personal web portfolio, showcasing my my current work.
-It includes sections for "About Me," "My Work," and "Contact Me."
+Welcome to Joseph McKenna's portfolio!
+This repository contains the code and assets for Joseph McKenna's personal portfolio website, showcasing his work and skills in full-stack development.
+It includes sections for "About Me," "My Work," and "Contact Me," and Resume."

 ## Code Breakdown